IntelMint28/LevelThumbsUnofficialSubmissionDocs/submission.md

   **b)** Open to Geometry Dash and go to the settings for the Level Thumbnails mod.

-  **c)** Scroll all the way to the bottom until you see the 'Link Account' setting all the way to the botton and paste your secret token to the text box.
+  **c)** Scroll all the way to the bottom until you see the 'Link Account' setting and paste your secret token to the text box.

   **d)** Click the Link button.
 Take in mind this is irreversible and your geometry dash account will be linked to the mod forever.